-So far in this series I have been focused on knowledge in the context of decisions, both for discovery and by implication purpose.
+So far in this series, I have been focused on knowledge in the context of decisions, both for discovery and by implication purposes.
 I have always seen Knowledge Management as focused on decision support and innovation and nothing has emerged in the last two decades to change my mind.
 Nor for that matter my frustration with those who tend to focus on information management for its own sake linked to more abstract (and generally platitudinous) strategic goals.
 I’ll make a related point here; too many knowledge management programmes start with some abstract goal and then assemble the usual technological culprits to deliver them.
-Petty soon they are bewailing the lack of participation and start talking about creating a knowledge sharing culture.
-I’ve seen much vaunted (and still celebrated) KM case studies where I know the team was subsequently closed down after an extended opening run.
-One of the main reasons is that they didn’t start bottom up may making day to day reality easier for those making both operational and strategic decisions.
+Pretty soon they are bewailing the lack of participation and start talking about creating a knowledge-sharing culture.
+I’ve seen much-vaunted (and still celebrated) KM case studies where I know the team was subsequently closed down after an extended opening run.
+One of the main reasons is that they didn’t start bottom-up may make day-to-day reality easier for those making both operational and strategic decisions.
 There was much promise about what would happen when the system was in place and populated but you only get so long before reality catches up.

 - Distribute cognition

-- The capture of such observations can include self-recording and interviewing within the same system.
+- The capture of such observations can include self-recording and interviews within the same system.
 Capture can be as text, pictures, recordings or any combination thereof.

-- Key to the approach a high abstraction signifier sets which introduce deliberate ambiguity into the recall mechanism.
+- Key to the approach is a high abstraction signifier set which introduces deliberate ambiguity into the recall mechanism.
 This is abductive in nature and matches the evolved recall function of the brain.
-This provides a qualitative framework that allows real time use of the material.
+This provides a qualitative framework that allows real-time use of the material.
 The signifiers lead to the observations and narrative which increases discovery.
-Yes we can run traditional analysis on text. but we are not limited to it.
+Yes, we can run traditional analysis on text. but we are not limited to it.

-- We can also add in an traditional scale or multi-choice question but we recommend keeping it simple
+- We can also add in a traditional scale or multi-choice question but we recommend keeping it simple

-- We can also analyse the data, suggest connections between silos without the need to share originating data which is available on a request basis (key here is to recognise that permission to share content should be specific to request not general)
+- We can also analyse the data, and suggest connections between silos without the need to share originating data which is available on a request basis (the key here is to recognise that permission to share content should be specific to request not general)

 - Executive monitoring for weak signals, patterns of potential loss of knowledge etc. all come from the same capture system so the initial audit also becomes the first decision support system.

-- In a ethnographic variant of the above (which is more effective) the new member of staff spends a week or a month with different groups of older employees, gathering their own observations as well as those of the people they are observing.
-Ideally they help with the work, carrying out menial tasks as needed to gain credibility and engagement of their subjects.
+- In an ethnographic variant of the above (which is more effective) the new member of staff spends a week or a month with different groups of older employees, gathering their own observations as well as those of the people they are observing.
+Ideally, they help with the work, carrying out menial tasks as needed to gain credibility and engagement of their subjects.

 - As this is established existing workbooks and reporting can be replaced by this more fragmented approach.
-Real time observations are more useful than reflective material after the event when you are under pressure to update systems (this does not apply to information needed in the complicated and obvious domains by the way, I am focused on complex).
+Real-time observations are more useful than reflective material after the event when you are under pressure to update systems (this does not apply to information needed in the complicated and obvious domains, by the way, I am focused on the complex).
 This means you reduce the reporting requirement rather than (as in most KM initiatives) increasing it.

-- Networks of such reporters can be activated to ask questions in real time – check out my earlier posts on Crowdsensor and MassSense to get an idea of the capabilities here.
-I sometimes refer to this as building networks for ordinary purpose that you can activate for extra-ordinary need.
+- Networks of such reporters can be activated to ask questions in real-time – check out my earlier posts on Crowdsensor and MassSense to get an idea of the capabilities here.
+I sometimes refer to this as building networks for ordinary purposes that you can activate for extraordinary needs.
 This can extend to external experts as well as staff.

-- allow us to show pattens of meaning over these observations and also allow for rapid knowledge sharing over silos without the need to create a common taxonomy or depend on key word search or the like.
-Those have utility an we encourage it, but it is not enough for truly complex situations where you may not know what you need to know until something is presented to you that might have utility.
+- allow us to show patterns of meaning over these observations and also allow for rapid knowledge sharing over silos without the need to create a common taxonomy or depend on keyword searches or the like.
+Those have utility and we encourage it, but it is not enough for truly complex situations where you may not know what you need to know until something is presented to you that might have utility.

 - Systems can be set up that request information discovered rather than automatically granting a right to the data.
 This is key in a lot of health, security and other areas.